History of 3M Chelmsford

 In 1985, 3M acquired ECC to complete our product and technology capabilities in electrical insulations to meet evolving customer requirements.
 Heat recoverable technology completes the set of insulating technologies offered by 3M to the major industries of Electronics, Aerospace, Electrical Utilities, Telephone and Communications, Transportation and Electrical Construction and Maintenance.

-Today the Chelmsford site is a combination of the ECC and CMI businesses that were combined in 1987.
-We extrude, cross-link, expand, and convert heat shrink tubing used in electrical, electronics and mechanical applications as simple and reliable method of applying insulation, protection or covering.
+Today, Chelmsford produces heat shrink tubing used in electrical, electronics and mechanical applications as a simple and reliable method of applying insulation, protection or covering.